 Charles Gane was born in Niagara Falls but grew up in Toronto.
 He studied at Carleton University and graduated with a Bachelor of Architecture in 1983.

-Charles practiced architecture in Ottawa for several years before eventually returning to Toronto where he spent ten years at the Zeidler Roberts Partnership until 1996 when he became a founding principal of CORE Architects.
+Charles practiced architecture in Ottawa for several years before eventually returning to Toronto where he worked at Zeidler Roberts Partnership from 1986 until 1994 when he became a founding principal of CORE Architects.

-Charles has years of experience taking projects through the regulatory system, and has worked with many private clients and developers to achieve attractive, creative design solutions.
-Charles has been leading CORE’s design efforts in the rejuvenation of King West with award winning designs for Fashion House, Seventy5 Portland, Six50 King West Five Hundred Wellington West and 12 Degrees.
+Charles has years of experience taking projects through the regulatory system and has worked with many private clients and developers to achieve attractive, creative design solutions.
+Charles has been leading CORE’s design efforts in the rejuvenation of King West with award winning designs for Fashion House, Seventy5 Portland, Six50 King, Five Hundred Wellington, and 12 Degrees.

 His love of jazz is echoed in his improvisational design aesthetic where he interprets architectural styles in individualistic ways within the context of a given typology.